wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # ['Charles', 'Susan', 'Patrick', 'George', 'Carol']
 ```

-And this is how we do the same with a list comprehension:
+And this is how we do the same with a *list comprehension*:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']